mtao/nyu-intro-to-computer-science/syllabus.md

 ### Lectures

-Lectures are held on Monday and Wednesday from 3:30-4:45 at 251 Mercer St (Warren Weaver) Room 101
+Lectures are held on Monday and Wednesday from 3:30-4:45 at 238 Thompson St (GCASL) Room 279
 , but check announcmenets on [Brightspace]({{ site.brightspace_url }}) as well.

 ### Office Hours
-Office hours on Wed from 1-2pm, and are on the fifth floor of [60 Fifth Ave](https://goo.gl/maps/4qP6JmPEsjGqUHvt8) at room 506.
+Office hours on Tues from 3-4pm, and are on the fifth floor of [60 Fifth Ave](https://goo.gl/maps/4qP6JmPEsjGqUHvt8) at room 506.

 ### Textbook